-There is literally no information out there on this case, which is why it is featured as the Missing Person of the Week.
+There is literally no information out there on this case.
+That is why it is featured as my Missing Person of the Week.
 It breaks my heart to think this child vanished and appears to have been forgotten.

 Gullar Qurbanova was just shy of turning 13 when she disappeared on March 15, 1999 from Balajari, Azerbaijan.
-She has not been seen since and may have been taken abroad illegally.
+She has not been seen since.
+Gullar may have been taken abroad illegally.